onyeka-hub/Project-6/Project6.md

 	cp wordpress/wp-config-sample.php wordpress/wp-config.php
 ```

+**where**
-### where `sudo wget http://wordpress.org/latest.tar.gz` downloads the file
+		`sudo wget http://wordpress.org/latest.tar.gz` downloads the file

-###		`sudo tar xzvf latest.tar.gz` uncompresses the file
+		`sudo tar -xzvf latest.tar.gz` uncompresses the file

-###		`sudo rm -rf latest.tar.gz` deletes the compressed file and its content
+		`sudo rm -rf latest.tar.gz` deletes the compressed file and its content

-###		`sudo cp -R wordpress/ /var/www/html/` will copy the directory wordpress recursively to /var/www/html directory.
+		`sudo cp -R wordpress/ /var/www/html/` will copy the directory wordpress recursively to /var/www/html directory.

-###		`sudo cp -r wordpress/wordpress/ ./wp` because wordpress dir is inside wordpress dir , you need to copy into another dir so that you can delete the double dir and copy it back to a single wordpress dir
+		`sudo cp -r wordpress/wordpress/ ./wp` because wordpress dir is inside wordpress dir , you need to copy into another dir so that you can delete the double dir and copy it back to a single wordpress dir

-###		`cp wordpress/wp-config-sample.php wordpress/wp-config.php` this is creating another file wp-config.php with contains the scipt which wordpress uses for installation.
+		`cp wordpress/wp-config-sample.php wordpress/wp-config.php` this is creating another file wp-config.php with contains the scipt which wordpress uses for installation.

-### This contains database setting where to put the values of the database user name, password, host name so that the webserver can be able to connect to the database server.
+This contains database setting where to put the values of the database user name, password, host name so that the webserver can be able to connect to the database server.

-### Note that the host name here should be the private ip address of the database server, if both the webserver and database server are in the same local network.
+**Note** that the host name here should be the private ip address of the database server, if both the webserver and database server are in the same local network.

 ![wp-config php](https://user-images.githubusercontent.com/83009045/160481667-46675a84-49b3-4b11-8924-50e1ca838017.JPG)

-### Note that at this point with the public ip address, the webserver will be serving the redhat page on the browser and will serve the wordpress page when you add /wordpress to public ip on the browser.
+**Note** that at this point with the public ip address, the webserver will be serving the redhat page on the browser and will serve the wordpress page when you add /wordpress to public ip on the browser.

-### But we want the webserver to serve the wordpress page with only the public ip on the browser.
+But we want the webserver to serve the wordpress page with only the public ip on the browser.

 To this, we have to edit the  apache http server configuration file **httpd.conf** located at **/etc/httpd/conf** this contains the configuration directives that gives the server its instructions.

-### This contains the document root which is the directory out of which you will server your documents.
+This contains the document root which is the directory out of which you will server your documents.

-### Change it from "/var/www/html" to "/var/www/html/wordpress"
+ Change it from **"/var/www/html"** to **"/var/www/html/wordpress"**

 ![document-root](https://user-images.githubusercontent.com/83009045/160481767-818ac519-6d18-4a66-8a83-0814eaf8b0ea.JPG)